mikicz/ucl-photonics-oss-talks/oss.md

 - The first thing most people see
 - Usually written in Markdown
 - Should contain
-  - What does it do
+  - what does it do
-  - How to install it
+  - how to install it
-  - Basic usage
+  - basic usage
-  - Typical development tasks
+  - typical development tasks
 - Larger projects have dedicated READMEs for changelog and contributing

 ---